BLOG

 Most people nowadays poke fun at ’90s design and how it no longer translates well in today’s web design landscape.
 However, it did provide a straightforward user experience that delivers what people want to see from the page.

-Using this minimalist design principle, you now see lots of websites designed with function and efficiency in mind.
+Using this minimalist design principle, many websites like Apple and Microsoft are now designed with function and efficiency in mind.

-To be fair, minimalism was not innovation from the ’90s.
-However, the web design trends taking place during those times pave the way for what minimalism is right now.
+Minimalism was not an innovation of the ’90s.
+However, the web design trends of that time paved the way for minimalism today.

 Make Your Website Stand Out with Brutalism

 While web design has become more accessible even for non-designers, it’s ironic that most websites look the same nowadays.
-The majority uses the same or identical CMS, themes and layouts, and add-ons.
-This isn’t a knock on current web design in general, but it’s much harder for them to stand out as a result.
+Most use the identical CMS, themes, layouts, and add-ons.
+This isn’t a knock on current web design, but it’s much harder for them to stand out.

 Enter brutalism, the answer against the polished, professional, and homogenous design we see nowadays.

-This design concept embraces the discomfort of its asymmetry as seen from the dispositioned images and text, radical font faces and sizes, and brazen colors, among others.
+This design concept embraces the discomfort of its asymmetry as seen from the dispositioned images and text; radical font faces and sizes, and bold color palettes.

-In other words, brutalism shows individuality and character and makes it stand out from the pack of faceless website designs.
-Instead of following a stringent website design checklist to ensure its quality, brutalism goes for the jugular with its raw and unfiltered design.
+In other words, brutalism shows individuality and character, making it stand out from the faceless website designs.
+Instead of following a stringent website design checklist to ensure quality, brutalism goes for the jugular with its raw and unfiltered design.

 Going back to 90s design, brutalism was intentional just as much as it was a product of unrefined design skills.
-For the same context that gave birth to minimalism, brutalism was an outlandish approach to web design that focused on its intentional crudeness.
-Unlike minimalism, this design type embraces its fault and limitations to create something brash, loud, and at the same time, extraordinary.
+In the same context that gave birth to minimalism, brutalism was an outlandish approach to web design that focused on its intentional crudeness.
+Unlike minimalism, this design type embraces its faults and limitations to create something bold, loud, and extraordinary.

 Mary Gaudin